Step 1:Â Gather Academic Records

 Once your application has been submitted and application fee (USD$200.00) has been paid, our Admissions Committee will begin reviewing your materials.
 We review applications holistically, which means that no one piece of the application is viewed as more important than the others.
 Rather, we evaluate the quantitative (years of work, GMAT score, GPA, etc.) and qualitative (leadership, community involvement, career progression, etc.) elements of your application together to determine your overall fit with the program.

-Once the initial review of your application is complete, the Admissions Committee may ask you to participate in an admissions interview.
+Once the initial review of your application is complete, the Admissions Committee may ask you to participate in a single admissions interview.
 Candidates from outside of Houston may conduct their interviews via Skype (preferred) or telephone; however, visiting the campus for a face-to-face interview (most preferred) may also allow you to attend a class visit, tour McNair Hall, and meet current MBA students.

 Since our most important admissions criteria is fit, we hope that you will view the admissions interview as an opportunity to showcase your personality â€“ not just your professional accomplishments.
 Please note that due to the number of applications we receive every year, we are not able to interview every applicant (and every admitted applicant will have received an interview invitation), so we also invite you to get to know us throughout the application process.
 Through frequent communication and follow-up, this will help us to better understand your personality and aspirations.